 Colombia holds substantial reserves of petroleum, natural gas, coal, minerals, precious metals and precious and semi-precious stones, including nickel, gold, silver, platinum and emeralds.
 It is among the world's leading exporters of emeralds, gold and coal.
-According to statistics compiled by DANE, the mining and quarrying sector as a whole (including the petroleum industry) accounted for approximately 5.1% of GDP in 2018 compared to 5.2% in 2017.
-Mining and quarrying sector production decreased in 2018 by 0.2% compared to a decrease of 5.7% in 2017.
-According to preliminary figures, in 2019, the mining and quarrying sector grew by 5.3% in the first quarter; 1.2% in the second quarter and 1.0% during the third quarter.
+According to statistics compiled by DANE, the mining sector as a whole (including the petroleum industry) accounted for approximately 5.3% of GDP in 2017, as compared to 5.6% in 2016.
+Mining sector production continued to decrease in 2017, recording a contraction of 4.3% as compared to a contraction of 3.0% in 2016.
+According to preliminary figures, mining sector production decreased by 4.0% in the first quarter and by 2.7% in the second quarter of 2018.